amandaberry-tech/simple-inventory/README.md

 - When a new item is submitted via the form, the `add_item.php` script is called via a `POST` request.
 If the item already exists, the quantity is updated; otherwise, a new record is created.

+### Deleting Items with Confirmation

+- The `delete_item.php` script now includes a confirmation popup triggered by a JavaScript function.
+Users must confirm deletion before the item is removed from the database.

 ### Updating the Table

-- After each update, the inventory table is refreshed by calling the `fetchInventory` function to reflect the latest database state.
+- After each operation (add or delete), the inventory table is refreshed by calling the `fetchInventory` function to reflect the latest database state.

+## Latest Updates

+### Confirmation Popup for Deletion
+- Implemented a user interface popup to confirm deletion before removing an item from the inventory.
+- When the user clicks the "Delete" button, a confirmation dialog appears.
+If the user confirms, the item is deleted from the inventory and the database; otherwise, the action is canceled.

+### How to Test
+1. Launch the application.
+2. Click the "Delete" button for any inventory item in the table.
+3. Verify that a confirmation popup appears asking if you want to delete the item.
+4. Choose "Cancel" to stop the deletion process or "OK" to confirm it.
+5. Ensure that the table updates dynamically to reflect the deletion (without requiring a page reload).

 ## Known Issues and Improvements

-- **Delete Functionality**: Currently, deleting items is implemented but needs further enhancements.
 - **Validation**: Client-side validation could be enhanced to prevent invalid entries.
 - **UX**: Adding more visual feedback (e.g., success or error messages) could improve user experience.

 ## License

 This project is licensed under the [MIT License](LICENSE).

----